-The purpose of this report is to present Council with information, analysis and recommendations for a Rezoning Application for the property located at 121 Menzies Street.
+The purpose of this report is to present Council with information, analysis and recommendations for a Development Permit Application for the property located at 121 Menzies Street.
 The proposal is to rezone from the R1-B Zone, Single Family Dwelling District, to a site specific zone in order to permit a 10 dwelling unit House Conversion at this location.
-There is a Development Variance Permit Application, as well as a Heritage Designation Application, that are being processed concurrently with this application.
+There is a concurrent Rezoning Application, as well as a Heritage Designation Application, that are presented in separate reports.